 Poor Answer: No evidence of having sought feedback, or even realising that it could help you improve performance on your other examinations.

-Chapter 9 – Communicating Effectively
+Chapter 9: Communicating effectively

 Tell me about a time when you tried to communicate an important message, but the message was misunderstood.
 What went wrong and what did you do afterwards?